stellar/go/exp/services/webauth/README.md

 # webauth

-This is a [SEP-10] Web Authentication implementation based on SEP-10 v1.2.0.
+This is a [SEP-10] Web Authentication implementation based on SEP-10 v1.2.0 that requires the master key have a high threshold for authentication to succeed.

 SEP-10 defines an endpoint for authenticating a user in possession of a Stellar account using their Stellar account as credentials.
 This implementation is a